 \section{Soft matter}

-Soft matter is a relatively young field of condensed matter physics \cite{de1992soft}.
+Soft matter is a relatively young field of condensed matter physics~\cite{de1992soft}.
 But what is soft matter?
-Common examples are complex fluids, gels, liquid crystals, polymers, foams, and colloids.
+Common examples are complex fluids, gels, liquid crystals, polymers, foams, and colloids (Fig.~\ref{fig:soft_matter}).
 What these have in common is that the material properties are not based directly on the molecular-scale structure, but on mesoscopic structures that self organize in the system.

-A number of definitions have been suggested to delineate the field: that soft matter is soft; that it's a complex liquid; that the building blocks are intermediate in size between atoms and the system size; that forces between the building blocks are of the magnitude of thermal fluctuations; that soft matter shows a large response to weak forces.
-All of these definitions seek to characterize systems in which mesoscopic, intermediate-scale structures self organize and self assemble and can display a sensitive spatial dependence on the initial conditions that is similar to the temporal sensitive dependence that nonlinear chaotic systems experience.
-All of these definitions also work reasonably well to differentiate soft matter from traditional solid-state condensed matter like metals, semiconductors, superconductors, etc. That is to say, all of these give a cutoff at the small scale, but what about a cutoff at larger length-scales?
+A number of definitions have been suggested to delimit the field: that soft matter is soft; that it is a complex liquid; that the building blocks are intermediate in size between atoms and the system size; that forces between the building blocks are of the magnitude of thermal fluctuations; and that soft matter shows a large response to weak forces.
+All of these definitions seek to characterize systems in which mesoscopic, intermediate-scale structures self organize and self assemble and can display a sensitive spatial dependence on the initial conditions that is similar to the sensitive temporal dependence that nonlinear chaotic systems experience.
+All of these definitions also work reasonably well to differentiate soft matter from traditional solid-state condensed matter like metals, semiconductors, superconductors, etc. That is to say, all give a cut-off at the small scale, but what about a cut-off at larger length-scales?